 Underneath you will find some examples of commons the IASC works on.
-This list is just an example and not exhaustive, you may also want to visit our page on Regions and Themes.
+This list is just an example and not exhaustive.

 Common land is land owned and governed collectively by a number of persons.
 It may also concern land owned by one person, institution, or a number of persons, over which other people have certain traditional rights, such as to allow their livestock to graze upon it, to collect firewood, or to cut turf for fuel.
 Those entitled to those rights are called commoners.
 Common land can be found in many different forms; in some areas, such as Belgium and the Netherlands, common land as such has almost completely disappeared in the course of the nineteenth century.
 In other countries, such as the United Kingdom, in Italy, but also in Eastern-European countries, commons still exist until the present day: in England, for example, there are still over 7,000 registered commons.